Sbrussee/MF_BID_MIL/README.md

 - Attention Pooling: Control attention pooling strategies for attention scores (average or max).
 - Attention Heatmaps: Generate attention heatmaps for slides by enabling the attention_heatmaps flag.

-For more information, check the SlideFlow documentation and the SlideFlow-GPL documentation.
+For more information, check the [SlideFlow documentation](slideflow.dev) documentation.

 ## Troubleshooting
 - Ensure that mil_params.json and .pth weights are in the same directory.